eisenerz108/sentinel-clipping-feature-edge-detection/README.md

 7. I opened those 13 Bands (12 + 1 SCL) in the QGIS and created a Virtual Layer and eventually merged all of the bands in the TGIF format (which can be found in `data\mergedBandswithSCL.tif`.
 8. There was a color mismatch so I edited the virtual layer and set the BGR (Bands 2,3,4 respectively), and I was able to see an observable satellite map of Berlin (And its surroundings).
 I got the information of the bands from SatimagingCorp website. [[6]](#6)
 9. I could see the Satellite images have an EPSG of 32633, hence I created a new AOI with EPSG 32633 with the name as `data\remote_sensing_challenge_AOI32633.geojson`
-10. Just to validate the Correct data has been downloaded, I verified by adding the AOI on top of the layer, and the image can be seen [here](https://user-images.githubusercontent.com/75158219/125833711-6d6af508-8483-416e-ad5d-85e8f72b7954.png)
+10. Just to validate the Correct data has been downloaded, I verified by adding the AOI on top of the layer, and the image can be seen [here](https://user-images.githubusercontent.com/75158219/125833711-6d6af508-8483-416e-ad5d-85e8f72b7954.png) or from `images\Task1_satellite_aoi_validate.png`